[Emilia Romagna Slow] Dante’s walk

 Hamlets along the Way

 Walking through one of the most fascinating areas of medieval castles and hamlets, Dante’s journey matches with many of the most famous villages in Italy.

-We therefore recommend a visit the amazing village of Brisighella, Portico di Romagna, then passing for San Benedetto in Alpe and its beautiful territory crossed by rivers and waterfalls where it is possible to have a bath.
-As we descend towards the plain, we suggest you to visit Dovadola, an ancient nucleus belonging to the Conti Guidi, and the place of residence of the poet for a few months.
+We, therefore, recommend a visit the amazing village of Brisighella, Portico di Romagna, then passing for San Benedetto in Alpe and its beautiful territory crossed by rivers and waterfalls where it is possible to have a bath.
+As we descend towards the plain, we suggest you visit Dovadola, an ancient nucleus belonging to the Conti Guidi, and the place of residence of the poet for a few months.